ShowMojo/hiring-interview/PROBLEMS.md

 #### Code issues

 1. There is a possible issue for a large number of amount
-2. assign_manager method in transaction.rb has a possible in issue on MySQL.
+2. assign_manager method in transaction.rb has a possible issue on MySQL.
 When using MySQL, it needs to be User.order("RAND()").first

 #### Others